 y = αa + βb + γc + … + ωz + B

-And then tests the model using cross entropy or some other technique and then calculating r2 score, F1, and accuracy then drops one of a, b, c, … and runs it again.
+And then tests the model using cross entropy, or another technique, then calculating r2 score, F1, and accuracy.
+Finally, the model drops one of a, b, c, … and runs it again.

-Nothing can be easier that running Jupyter, meaning it is easier to set up that Zeppelin, however Zeppelin does not require much set up at all.
-You just install Anaconda and then, on Mac, type jupyter notebook.
+Nothing can be easier that running Jupyter—it is easier to set up that Zeppelin, which itself requires little setup.
+Simply install Anaconda and then, on Mac, type jupyter notebook.
 It will open this URL in the browser http://localhost:8889/tree.

 Clinton v.
 Trump